usc-isi-i2/kgtk/docs/generate_wikidata_triples.md

 ### warning

-ignore allows you to ignore various kind of errors written to the `ignore.log` file.
+If set to yes, triple generation errors according to specific line will be written to the `warning.log` file or specified path by `-log`.

 ### n